 - Clocked discrete-time variables cannot be used in initial equation or initial algorithm sections. - Attribute fixed cannot be applied on clocked discrete-time variables.
-The attribute fixed is true for variables to which the previous operator is applied, otherwise false.
+The attribute fixed is true for variables to which previous is applied, otherwise false.

 16.10 Other Operators